braun-steven/bottr/docs/index.rst

 -----------

 The following is a quick example on how to monitor `r/AskReddit` for new comments.
-If a comment contains the string :code:`'banana'`, the bot replies :code:`'This comment is bananas.'`:
+If a comment contains the string :code:`'banana'`, the bot prints the comment information:

 .. code:: python